Common residency application requirements

-Very often programs strictly require some minimum number of USCE months.
+When required, programs often look for a minimum number of USCE months.
 Less often, programs use uncertain statements like: we prefer from 6 to 12 months of USCE.

 8. Equivalent clinical experience

-In rare cases, programs mention that Canada, UK, Australia, Israel, or other equivalent clinical experience can be accepted.
+In rare cases, programs mention that Canada, UK, Australia, Israel, or other equivalent clinical experience can be accepted as comparable to USCE.

 9. LORs from U.S. physicians

 Programs often specify a minimum number of LORs from U.S. physicians as a requirement for interview consideration.

 10. USMLE Step 2 for interview

 Nearly half of all programs require USMLE Step 2 to be passed and submitted before the deadline for interview consideration.

 11. ECFMG certificate for interview or before deadline or program start

 Programs can mention that ECFMG certification required for IMGs.
 While this requirement is clear it can mean different things.
-Some programs require that IMG must be ECFMG certified before interview.
+Some programs require that IMG must be ECFMG-certified before interview.
 Most programs require ECFMG certificate submission before final rank order list deadline.
 Many programs require ECFMG until program start.
 Some programs that require ECFMG certification for interview may not require ECFMG certification if not graduated yet.

 12. USMLE Step 3 for interview

 Passage of the USMLE 3 is a relatively rare requirement for many specialties.
-At the same time, Step 3 can be required more frequently for psychiatry.
+However, in psychiatry, Step 3 is often required.